Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues strongly point to books (turning pages, written storytelling) and songs (musical composition, melody, rhythm, harmony) respectively.
-They effectively avoid any association with video games.
+Both clues strongly point to the WRONG choices.
+The first clue refers to musical instruments, and the second to cinema, effectively misdirecting the player away from the correct answer.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices